- We advise you to exercise normal safety precautions in the Federated States of Micronesia.

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the Chief, Division of Immigration & Labor Department of Justice FSM National Government, PO Box PS-105, Palikir, Pohnpei FM 96941, for the most up-to-date information.

 Tel: 691.320.5844/2605 Fax: 691.320.7250/6240 E-mail: firstname.lastname@example.org

-If you are transiting in Guam or other US points of entry en-route to the Federated States of Micronesia, you are required to meet USA entry/transit requirements.
+If you are transiting Guam or another US point of entry en route to the Federated States of Micronesia, you are required to meet USA entry/transit requirements.
 Make sure you check visa requirements with your nearest US Embassy or Consulate well in advance of your travel.
 For more information, refer to our travel advice for the United States of America.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.